 What’s the verdict?

-I’ll confess that when I began this comparison I fully expected that at the end of the day I’d have a strong preference for Reference 5070P, a watch that I’ve lusted after for the better part of a decade now, over my own Reference 5170P.
+I’ll confess that when I began this comparison I fully expected that at the end of the day I’d have a strong preference for Reference 5070P, best Swiss made fake watches that I’ve lusted after for the better part of a decade now, over my own Reference 5170P.

 It came as a bit of a surprise that once I’d handled, shot, and scrutinized both I found the race pretty much a dead heat.
 Maybe if somewhere in the Patek Philippe vaults in Geneva there were a Reference 5070P with the more modern fonts and printing proportions of the “London” edition and the blue-grey color of the original Reference 5070 I’d be tempted to sell off a number of watches and get down on bended knee to ask for it.
 But that seems somewhat unlikely.